sladg/datarestor-operator/README.md

 ## Features

-- **Automated Backups**: Schedule backups using cron expressions
-- **Automated Retention**: Schedule cleanup of old snapshots using restic forget
-- **Auto-Restore**: Automatically restore new PVCs from existing backups
-- **Manual Operations**: Trigger backups and restores via annotations
-- **Multi-Repository Support**: Backup to multiple repositories with priority ordering
-- **Workload Management**: Scale down workloads during backup/restore operations
-- **PVC Selection**: Flexible PVC selection using label selectors and namespace filters
 - **Restore from one PVC into completely different one**: You can annotate any PVC to restore from any other PVC.
+- **House is on fire?** - No prob, just re-deploy the operator, apply original Config for it.
+Then re-apply all workloads, pvc, etc. PVCs will be automagically restored from backups based on their NS and Name.
+- **Upgrade failed?** - No prob, annotate the PVC with `backup.datarestor-operator.com/manual-restore='latest'` and it will be restored from the most recent snapshot (or any other/older snapshot you want to restore from).
+- **Auto Backups** - Cron expression, namespace+label selectors, multiple restic-supported storage targets, old snapshot removel with `--keep-last`, `--keep-daily`, `--keep-hourly` args.
+- **Manual Interventions made simple**: Trigger backups and restores via annotations, no need to dig in yaml.
+Just annotate the PVC from CLI with anything you want and be done with it.
+- **Workload Management**: Backups/Restores can scale down (and back up) workloads during backup/restore operations to prevent FS conflicts and corruption.

 ### Common Operations (via Annotations)